gkbsoftware/lyngsoe-shipping/README.md

-# blank-canvas
+# lyngsoe-shipping

-barebones express application with ejs views and webpack (with jsx loader wired up)
+Set up shipments with UPS, create Delivery Notes, create Part Reqs, and document all of it automatically.